nthiery/FabLab/projects.md

 title: Projects
 ---

-{% assign projectpages = site.pages | where: "layout", "project-lasercuter" %}
+{% assign projectpages = site.pages | where: "layout", "project" %}

 <table>
   {% for page in projectpages %}